This post may contain affiliate links so I earn a commission.

-First, you will be able to identify the signs and damage left behind by rats and second you'll be able to identify which type of rat is causing the damage.
+First, you will be able to locate the signs and damage left behind by rats and second you'll be able to identify which type of rat is causing the issues.

 Lets face it, no one wants a rat living in their attic, walls or basement of their home.

 So, in order to protect your home and remove these unwanted pests it's important to quickly identify which type of rat you're dealing with and remove them using the best way possible.....traps.

 It's fast, effective and easy once you seal off their access points and prevent additional rats from coming inside.

 Poisons are simply too dangerous, glue boards or cruel and don't work, and various repellents and ultrasonic noise machines are a waste of money.

 In order to successfully trap the rats, you must have a good idea which type of rat is coming into your home.

 This will help you understand where to place your traps and how to prevent future rats from becoming an issue.

 The two most common rats in the United States are the Norway rat, also called the brown rat, and the roof rat, also called the black rat.